Mother’s Day

 The past couple of weeks I didn’t write.
 Okay, that is not completely true.
 I would sit down and type out a few sentences then I would abandon the computer full of self-doubt and find my way back to one of the three books I am reading.
-I find myself back at it, not with any less doubt and with the reminder that my reason for writing is that I enjoy it.
+I find myself back at it, not with any less adoubt and with the reminder that my reason for writing is that I enjoy it.
 Yes, I am happy when someone gives a like or a positive comment; I am human.
 Remembering that I write because it gives me joy is essential.

 During my brief slump, one of the thoughts that kept going around in my head was that I was shallow.
 I needed to be thinking about more important things.
 I needed to provide a better analysis of all the world is presenting in these fraught times.
 My self-judgement was intense.
 How could I speak in a way that would transcend my limited experience?
 The answer is that I cannot.
 The acceptance of my limitations is a relief and humbling.
 Once again that pesky reminder of being a human catches me by surprise.
 It does not mean that I have given up.
 It does not mean that I am satisfied with my personal status quo.